-Nice to know perhaps, the "E" comes from Edison.
-And the number is the diameter of the bottom of lamp socket.
-Totally useless information for many people, but well, nice.
+Nice to know maybe, the "E" comes from Edison.
+The number is the diameter of the underside of the lamp fitting.
+Completely useless information for many people, but well, nice.
 In addition to this fitting, E40 fittings are also used, only they are mainly used industrially.